OpenSlides/OpenSlides/DEVELOPMENT.md

 You need git, bash, docker, docker-compose, make and openssl installed.

-Go is needed to install https://github.com/FiloSottile/mkcert.
+Go is needed to install https://github.com/FiloSottile/mkcert (but Go is not a requirement to start the development server).
 The development setup uses HTTPS per default.
 OpenSlides does not work with HTTP anymore since features are required (like http2) that only works in a secure environment.

 ## Before starting the development